gitScald/OpenGL-Project/COMP371_Project/README.txt

 Author:      Benjamin Vial
 ID:          29590765
 Course:      COMP 371
-Assigment:   2
+Assigment:   Final Project
-Due:         Mar 15th, 2018
+Due:         Apr 12th, 2018
 ===========================

-C++/OpenGL assignment exploring lighting, shadows, textures, and simple animations.
+C++/OpenGL project exploring collision detection, simple AI, as well as other additions.

-Controls: As specified in the assignment guidelines, with a couple additions.
+Controls: As specified in the project guidelines, with a couple additions.

 - World orientation: Press the arrow keys (LEFT/RIGHT for Ry, UP/DOWN for Rx).
 - Camera panning: Holding right mouse button, drag the mouse to the left or right.